A topic from the subject of Isolation in Chemistry.

 Chemical Methods

-Chemical methods of drug isolation rely on the chemical properties of the drug to separate it from other compounds.
-These methods include:
+Chemical methods leverage the drug's chemical properties to separate it from other compounds.
+Examples include:

 • Solvent extraction